 Find a balance between being strict and lenient with consequences so that both children are happy with their lives

 It may be necessary to set some rules and consequences, but make sure that these are fair and achievable.
 Children need to see that you want them to do what is right, not just because you want them to.

 It’s important to make sure your children are getting the right amount of sleep

 Being tired and cranky will cause parents and their kids to fight more than usual.
 Try not to go past their bedtime and try to spend some quality time with your kids before bed if you can.

 Make time for them

-It’s important for you and your child to spend quality time together when no one is really doing anything in particular, but just spending time together doing whatever you like to do or whatever they like to do.
+You and your child must spend quality time together when no one is doing anything in particular, but just spending time together doing whatever you like to do or whatever they want to do.